 Dressing for Rosacea: Colors to Avoid

 It’s quite likely that you avoid certain colors because of your hair, most women do.
-Have you stopped to consider that the colors you wear affects how red your face look?
+Have you stopped to consider that the colors you wear affect how red your face looks?
+The colors you wear can make your redness stand out.
 Many people with rosacea can tone down the redness by choosing appropriate clothing colors.

 Go for Cool Colors